 Christian Co-Dependency Treatment Program

-Dual Diagnoses in Their Many Forms
+Dual Diagnosis in its Many Forms

 Most people think of codependency in terms of relationships, because that is how the condition most commonly expresses itself.
 People who have codependency issues often find themselves in relationships with those who have addictions or other issues.
 Relationships are also often one-sided, with the codependent person putting in most of the effort, with little reward.
 Relationships may be abusive, physically, emotionally or sexually.